ripaelit/pokemon_wars/README.md

 - The outcome of the battles is determined by the attributes and upgrades of the NFTs, creating an exciting and competitive gameplay experience.
 - Daily Game Resets: A new game starts every 24 hours, allowing players to compete for the top spot on the leaderboard and win prizes.
 - Prizes: Players with the highest scores at the end of each game cycle can win prizes in the form of cryptocurrencies or other in-game rewards.
+- It automatically starts a new game after every 24 hours and pays the winner of the previous game after the game has ended using Gelato Automate.

 ## Getting Started